tnsoftbear/interview/developer/tt2-fraction-assembler/README.md

 * 5d 10h 30m 45s
 * 5Gb 10Mb 30Kb 45B

-It is configurable to trim zero values from left and right sides.
-And perform final trimming of separation characters.
+It must be configurable to trim zero values from left and right sides.
+It should be able to perform final trimming of separation characters.

+You could follow the [link](https://tehplayground.com/kipdAIuVyyVEujWq) to find the same task for coding and executing its tests.

 ## Clarification